Market wraps 20th February 2024

 As we head into week three of the local reporting season calendar, so far 82 companies have reported first half results with 30 beating expectations, 31 meeting expectations and 21 missing expectations.

 Lendlease was the worst performer in the real estate sector with the company plunging 16% after reporting a $136m loss for the first half and downgrading its return on equity guidance for the remainder of FY24 in results released yesterday.

 The insurance providers in QBE and IAG were two key names that missed expectations and were subsequently sold off as investors responded to the weaker than expected results from the two providers.

 A2 Milk on the other hand jumped 12.5% on Monday after the dairy distribution company posted stronger revenue and profits in the first half, attributing the strong results to growth in the Chinese market products.

 Leading cement producer Boral also rallied 4.6% on Monday after announcing Seven Group has made an offer to buy the remaining 28.4% stake in the company that it does not already own.

 What to watch today:

-- Trading Central has a bullish signal on Orica (ASX:ORI).
-This signal indicates that the stock price may rise from the close of $13.92 to the range of $17.50 - $18.40 in the next 80 days, according to standard principles of technical analysis.
+- And Trading Central has identified a bearish signal on PWR Holdings (ASX:PWH) following the formation of a pattern over a period of 25-days which is roughly the same amount of time the share price may fall from the close of $10.76 to the range of $8.80 to $9.10 according to standard principles of technical analysis.